iter8-tools/iter8/samples/README.md

 ## Start a progressive rollout

-Now that our application is deployed in the cluster, CI/CD pipeline configured to watch for commits from Github, it is time to see what happens when a developer merges a PR.
+Now that our application is deployed in the cluster, CI/CD pipeline configured to watch for commits from GitHub, it is time to see what happens when a developer merges a PR.